 The Bath Priory is a stylish country hotel spread across adjoining Georgian manor houses and overlooking four-acre gardens.
 Facilities include a botanical-themed spa nestled within the hotel’s tranquil gardens and a fabulous outdoor pool, providing a haven for those seeking rest and relaxation.

-The food on offer is exquisite too.
+The food on offer is exquisite, too.
 Guests can indulge in a seven-course tasting menu dedicated to the seasons or enjoy the hotel’s award-winning afternoon tea.

 3. Henrietta Hotel

-An elegant Georgian bed and breakfast, the Henrietta Hotel is nestled on a charming residential street, close to Bath centre.
+An elegant Georgian bed and breakfast, the Henrietta Hotel is nestled on a charming residential street, close to Bath city centre.
 Spread over several Georgian townhouses, the property blends stylish Art Deco interiors with period features of sash windows and marble fireplaces.

 4. Dukes Hotel